kennethrioja/kennethrioja.github.io/_projects/vg_astralchamber.md

 # context

-[Astral Chamber](https://kennethrioja.itch.io/astralchamber) was made at the [UPsi Jam 4.0](https://itch.io/jam/upsi-jam-4-0) in Neuchâtel, Switzerland, in March 2024, under the [VeryKoolGames](https://www.instagram.com/verykoolgames/) label, an indie video game studio composed of [Benjamin Vermot](https://benjaminvermot.ch/index.html), [Victor Vermot](https://www.linkedin.com/in/victor-vermot-petit-outhenin-02786b23b/) and I. I was responsible of programming the mechanics of the first three faces and the animation of the character.
+[Astral Chamber](https://kennethrioja.itch.io/astralchamber) was made at the [UPsi Jam 4.0](https://itch.io/jam/upsi-jam-4-0) in Neuchâtel, Switzerland, in March 2024, under the [VeryKoolGames](https://www.instagram.com/verykoolgames/) label, an indie video game studio composed of [Benjamin Vermot](https://benjaminvermot.ch/index.html), [Victor Vermot](https://www.linkedin.com/in/victor-vermot-petit-outhenin-02786b23b/) and I. I was responsible of programming the mechanics and design of the first three faces and the animation of the character.

 🥈 This game was awared the second best game out of twenty-three submissions !
 Find the stats [here](https://itch.io/jam/upsi-jam-4-0/rate/2603728).